root-ansh/android_100DaysOfCode/Readme.md

         on clicking no. it will change the box to keep coding! with a snackbar " we will keep reminding you every for hours for the same" and undo button
+    > edit button : to change all the current steaks info in a bottom sheet
+    > motivation quotes recycler view

 - settings in menubar
     > open settings activity( control reminder delay setting, other settings)